Top of the page

-CPR (cardiopulmonary resuscitation) is pushing down on a person's chest and breathing into his or her mouth.
-It's used in emergencies when someone's heart stops beating, or when he or she is not breathing normally (may be gasping for breath) or is not breathing at all.
+CPR (cardiopulmonary resuscitation) is pushing down on a person's chest and breathing into their mouth.
+It's used in emergencies when someone's heart stops beating or when someone is not breathing normally (may be gasping for breath) or is not breathing at all.

 Automated external defibrillators (AEDs) are in many public places.
 Before you use an AED, follow all the steps for CPR.